Menu

 Serving a Corporation

 Service on a corporation can be carried out by leaving a copy of the court documents with any officer or director of the corporation.
-You can also serve a clerk, manager, agent or other representative at, or in charge of, any office or any other place where the corporation carries on business in Saskatchewan.
+You can also serve a clerk, manager or other representative at, or in charge of, any office or any other place where the corporation carries on business in Saskatchewan.

 Serving a Lawyer